Hh440/StudyMaterial/fullforms.md

 12. MIME => Multipurpose Internet mail extension
 13. SNMP => Simple Network Management Protocol
 14. OSI => Open system Interconnection
-15. SLIP => Serial Line Internet Protocol
+15. SLIP => Serial Line Internet Protocol (SLIP (Serial Line Internet Protocol) is a simple method for sending internet data over a serial connection, like a phone line or cable, by wrapping internet packets in a way that can be transmitted through these links.)
 16. SONET => Synchronous Optical Network
 17. EDI => Electrical Data Interchange
 18. ARPANET => Advance Research Project Agency Network